 XRSI aims to promote safer solutions for the next iteration of the Internet, the Metaverse, focusing on the XR domain (Augmented, Mixed, and Virtual reality) by developing standards, frameworks, and guidelines for the industries, professionals, and stakeholders.

 This Code of Conduct reinforces our commitment to ethical conduct and provides guidelines for every contributor to follow, resulting in a consistent approach to addressing ethics issues.

 Everyone who wants to contribute needs to feel welcome and empowered to participate.
 We, the members of the XRSI, pledge to cultivate a community that welcomes and respects every participant, regardless of their age, physical appearance, Ethnicity, Nationality, Religion, Sexual identity, orientation, Background, Family status, Gender identity or expression, Marital status, Native language, Race, National Origin, Political party affiliation, Socioeconomic status, Geographic location and veteran status, color, religion, creed, national origin or ancestry, age, disability, and any other consideration protected by federal, state, or local laws.

-Examples of conduct which help promote an open and welcoming community:
+Examples of conduct that help promote an open and welcoming community:

 - Use language which welcomes and includes everyone interested in participating.

 - Be respectful of differing viewpoints and experiences.